-11. QUESTIONS BY MEMBERS On reports of Executive Committee or subcommittees
+11. QUESTIONS BY MEMBERS

+on reports of Executive Committee or Finance and Governance Committee.

-A member of the Board may ask the Chairman or the Chairman of a sub-committee any question without notice upon an item of the report of the Executive Committee or a subcommittee when that item is being received or is under consideration by the Board.
+11.1 A Member of the Board may ask the Chair or the Chair of a committee any question without notice upon an item of the report of the Executive Committee or Finance and Governance committee when that item is being received or is under consideration by the Board.